-If you are searching for ICAI CA Final course or subject for a New course, then you are landed on a correct page.
+If you are searching for an ICAI CA Final course or a subject for a new course, then you are landed on the correct page.

-The Whole syllabus of CA Final is divided into 2 groups, which is further divided into 8 subjects.
+The Whole syllabus of the CA Final is divided into 2 groups, which are further divided into 8 subjects.

 Every paper contains 100 marks and you will need a minimum score of 40% marks in each subject.

 ICAI CA Final Course – New Scheme of Education and Training

 |Paper 6A||Risk Management|